Association of Bengoshi with Offices in Tokyo

 The Committee promotes its international exchange activities positively and actively, by planning exchange events for conducting various research and studies, visiting counterpart countries to exchange information with bar associations in each country and holding joint seminars under the theme of hot button legal issues.

-So far, we have entered into friendship agreements and carried out exchange activities with eight bar associations, that is, the Law Society of England and Wales (October, 2003), the Hawaii State Bar Association (October, 2005), the Shanghai Bar Association (January, 2006), the State Bar of California (April, 2007), the International Law Section of the American Bar Association (July, 2008), the Frankfurt Bar Association (July, 2009), the Thai Bar Association (June, 2015), and the Dalian Bar Association (October, 2017).
+So far, we have entered into friendship agreements and carried out exchange activities with eight bar associations, that is, the Law Society of England and Wales (October, 2003), the Hawaii State Bar Association (October, 2005), the Shanghai Bar Association (January, 2006), the California Lawyers Association (April, 2007), the International Law Section of the American Bar Association (July, 2008), the Frankfurt Bar Association (July, 2009), the Thai Bar Association (June, 2015), the Dalian Bar Association (October, 2017), the New York State Bar Association (January, 2020), and the Kaohsiung Bar Association (September, 2020).

 We are also concurrently planning the first exchange visit to countries and areas that have achieved remarkable economic development in recent years before signing a friendship agreement.
 So far, we have made exchange visits to the Hanoi Bar Association and the Indonesian Advocates Association (PERADI).

 In the future, Dai-Ichi Bar Association will continue to expand the flow of international exchange and promote its activities with the aim of building up further networks in the legal profession.